luhmann/tutorial-ng2-weather-app/steps/003-getting-started.md

 In frontend development you usually have some form of visual design, when you start developing a new app.
 This is a good starting point for the breakdown process.
-In the app we want to build one global distinction between its parts is clearly visible as you can instantly make out different screens:
+Within the screenshot above we can see two different screens of this app:

 * One on the left which shows you the weather information for a single city, in this case Berlin
 * The other which is a list of cities just showing the name of the city, the current local time and the current temperature

-Between the two screens have no visible elements in the same places, we can assume that these are different "pages".
+The two screens share no elements in exactly the same configuration, so we can assume that they are different "pages".
 In web development this usually means that we are going to use different URLs to access them.
-Below that level, it is a matter of separating different parts of the interface into user stories that fit within one screen.
+Different URLS are one useful high-level conceptually distinction naturally existent in a well conceptualized app, so you can use it to divide your work.
+Below that level, it is a matter of separating different parts of any one page into user stories that fit within one sprint and are well defined.
 We also want to add to the app feature by feature instead of releasing half-finished work.
+So we will not separate for example writing the markup and writing the styles.

 The top-left area of the left screen seems like a good candidate for our first unit of work:

 ![First Step](../assets/weather_for_city_current.png)

-The basic building blocks of modern frontend-development are "components".
+To break it down we can use one the basic conceptual building blocks of modern frontend-development: components.
 A component is a part of a user interface that you can potentially use in more than one place.
 Whenever you can reuse a component you increase your changes for greater consistency across your interfaces.
-If you want to know more about this approach, you can read a good introduction here: https://derickbailey.com/2015/08/26/building-a-component-based-web-ui-with-modern-javascript-frameworks/
+And every modern frontend framework is structured around components.
+Angular is no exception.
+If you want to know more about the general concept, you can read a good introduction here: https://derickbailey.com/2015/08/26/building-a-component-based-web-ui-with-modern-javascript-frameworks/

-Possible components for this part of the app are:
+Possible components we can identify in this part of the app are:

 * `<weather-mood>`: The background displaying a fullscreen impression of the current weather situation (might be animated)
 * `<city>`: The text "Berlin"